AlienUI-Org/AlienX/README.md

 5. Reload VS Code if necessary.

 ## Usage
+Before usage, make sure you've read AlienUI documentation to see the available component variants.
+Check [AlienUI](https://alienui.vercel.app) for the documentation.

 Simply type the prefix for the snippet you need, and let AlienX do the rest!
 The table below shows the available components and their respective prefix